Shopify/liquid/filters/replace.md

 title: replace
 ---

-`replace` replaces every occurrence of the first passed-in string in the input string with the second passed-in string.
+Replaces every occurrence of an argument in a string with the second argument.

 ```liquid
 {% raw %}